-Join Will Kemp for an in-depth discussion in this video Autumn reflections: Adding glazes, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Autumn reflections: Adding glazes, part of Painting Foundations: Creating Palettes for the Landscape.

 (peaceful sting music)…- [Voiceover] For the final stage in glazing of the painting…I'll be adding in some hansa yellow light,…burnt sienna, still have the permanent alizarin crimson,…but then also add some cadmium orange, and cadmium red light…and a tiny touch of titanium white.…So here I've got some acrylic glaze and liquid gloss…and some hansa yellow light.…And you can see, because of their consistency…how they're just running down the pallet…and onto the bottom of the easel.…